WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Related Work

 \section{Related Work}

-In this section, we discuss previous work in this area.
-We focus on the usage of eye-tracking data in natural language processing and recent progress in webcam-based eye-tracking, especially with respect to reading research.
+In this section, we discuss previous work in this area of research.
+We focus on eye-tracking-while-reading studies (Section \ref{sec:relw-et-reading}), the usage of eye-tracking data in NLP models (Section \ref{sec:relw-et-nlp}), and recent progress in webcam-based eye-tracking (Section \ref{sec:relw-webcam-et}), especially with respect to reading research (Section \ref{sec:relw-webcam-reading}).